knpuniversity/symfony/knpu/extra-upgrade-4.0/bye-appbundle.md

 is *not* smart enough to refactor YAML stings.
 But, the fix is easy: Find all `AppBundle` and replace with `App`.

 Done!
-There is one last thing we need to undo, in `config/packages/doctrine.yaml`.
+There is one last thing we need to undo: in `config/packages/doctrine.yaml`.
 Remove the `AppBundle` mapping we added.

 So, what other `AppBundle` things haven't been updated yet?
-It's pretty easy to find.
+It's pretty easy to find out.
 At your terminal, run:

 ```terminal
 git grep AppBundle